Let our Licensing experts complete your RCFE License Application for you!

 - An in-person or “virtual” meeting with you to ensure that the RCFE application is customized to match your facility needs and management plans.

-- You complete a questionnaire that we use to complete all the state required forms and to develop your facility’s policies, procedures, job descriptions, staffing schedules, activity calendars, and more!
+- You complete a questionnaire that we use to develop your facility’s policies, procedures, job descriptions, staffing schedules, activity calendars, and more!

 - A meeting in our office, or a virtual meeting, to deliver the completed RCFE License Application package which includes: 1) Originals with your signature to send to Licensing, along with your application fee, 2) A hard copy for your records, and 3) An electronic copy of certain documents you’ll need to edit once your application is approved.

 - Help preparing for your meeting with Community Care Licensing, which will happen before you get Licensed, including sample questions to be prepared for and more!